No of visitors who read this post: 829

 Hello Friend,

-I want to transfer some data from an Oracle 10g database to a MS SQL server database.
-In my project, First of all, I need to move data from Oracle tables to SQL Server tables only.
 After that in the second step needed is read data from the SQL server database, update the Oracle database by using some of this data, and finally write some of the Oracle information to the SQL server database.
-Could you please help me to do this project?
-Which type of information I need to read out?
-Can I perform this task with the help of any tool?
-Thank you.

 Method 1:

 Below mentioned first two web sites help you to know about data migration to SQL Server.
 The second website link provides you a complete and detailed migration guide.
-Just write a simple query to SQL Server along with Oracle and this is very fast.
+Just write a simple query to SQL Server along with Oracle, and this is very fast.
 You have to utilize the OpenRowset, at the same time the OpenQuery functions with existing correct permissions to do so.

 To move data between SQL Server and Oracle SSIS (SQL server integration services) is also useful.
 It can be automated and so that complicated full edition SQL Server does not require.
-Go through a SQL Server BOL (books online) search for all the above.
+Go through an SQL Server BOL (books online) search for all the above.
 Furthermore, need to get an Oracle book from this search.
 However, the docs are not very easy to understand.

 I think this can help you to solve your problem.